Cape CoralKid FriendlyNature & Outdoors

-The Best Beaches in Cape Coral, Florida
+The Best Beaches Near Cape Coral, Florida

 If you’re looking for the best beaches in Cape Coral, Florida you have come to the right place.
 If you’re looking for things to do in Cape Coral, hitting the beach is surely at the top of your list.
 Home to breathtaking natural beauty and fantastic weather year-round, Cape Coral is located really close to some of the best beaches in Southwest Florida.
 Cape Coral is a boater’s paradise with over 400 miles of canals.
 And although there are not lots of beaches in Cape Coral I have included, along with the best Cape Coral beaches, other amazing Southwest Florida beaches that are just a short drive away!